 Are you looking to check out the newest Sandals Resort and have had Curacao on your bucket list for ages?
 Us too!
-Sandals Curacao is the newest Sandals Resort and making it the 16th resort for the company, and now they are Sandals Resorts in nine Caribbean destinations.
+Sandals Curacao is the newest Sandals Resort, making it the 16th resort for the company, and now they are Sandals Resorts in nine Caribbean destinations.

 FAQ About Sandals Curacao